-Note: Cs2O% = (Cs ppm/10 000) 1.06; Li2O% = (Li ppm/10 000) 2.153
+Note: Cs2O% = (Cs ppm/10 000) \1.06; Li2O% = (Li ppm/10 000) \2.153

 The very high-grade Cesium results indicate these dikes are highly fractionated LCT pegmatites with the potential of hosting economic Cesium mineralization.
 Although not observed, the mineral Pollucite, the principal mineral of Cesium, is likely present.
 The dikes also exhibit highly anomalous values for Lithium, Tantalum and Rubidium.
 These results are similar in many respects to values reported from the producing Tanco mine in Manitoba and the Case Lake exploration project in Eastern Ontario, the two most significant Cesium occurrences in Canada.
 The highly anomalous values in the basalt samples for Cesium and Lithium further indicate a strong alteration halo surrounding the pegmatite dikes.
 This suggests the dikes are potentially larger/wider at depth and/or along strike.
-Other dikes are likely present under overburden cover in the vicinity of the new dikes.
-A whole new corridor/swarm of LCT dikes is possible in this area, fertile for both Cesium and/or Lithium-Tantalum economic deposits.
+Other dikes are likely present under overburden cover in the vicinity of the new dikes and as far away as 5km SW, as indicated by geochemical LCT anomalies as well as unsampled pegmatite occurrences in historical drilling.
+A whole new corridor/swarm of LCT dikes is possible in this area, favourable for both Cesium and Lithium-Tantalum economic deposits.
 Future exploration will focus on this area for this obvious potential.